 Counseling for Depression

-Counseling, also called talk therapy, has been found to be as effective as medication in treating depression.
+Counseling, also called talk therapy, has been found to be as effective as medication in treating mild to moderate depression.
 When done by a trained professional, this treatment is a powerful way to better understand your thoughts and feelings.
 Like medications, it may take time before you notice how much counseling is helping.

-Kinds of Talk Therapy
+Kinds of talk therapy

 Different counselors use different methods for talk therapy.
 But all therapy aims to help change how you think about your problem.
 Therapy for depression is often done one-on-one.
 But it may also be done in a group setting.
 You and your healthcare provider can discuss the type of therapy you think would work best for you.
 You can also discuss who the best person is to provide the therapy.

 Talking about your problems can help them seem less overwhelming.
 It can help work through problems you have with your life and your relationships.
 It can also help you understand how depression is clouding your thinking, not letting you see the world the way it really is.
 Therapy can give you: